 Soon the path reaches the Rotstockli (6,923-ft.), a scenic overlook with terrific views of the Eiger’s north wall soaring overhead.
 From here the trail descends on moderate grades to Kleine Scheidegg (6,762-ft.), located on a saddle between the Lauberhorn and the Eiger, at 2.8 miles.

 The railway station at Kleine Scheidegg connects trains from Grindelwald and Lauterbrunnen with trains heading for the Jungfraujoch, a line that partially runs through tunnels dug through the Eiger.
-The Jungfraujoch (11,371-ft./3,466-meters), or “Top of Europe”, is an extremely popular destination with several panoramic restaurants and overlooks.
+The Jungfraujoch (11,371-ft.), or “Top of Europe”, is an extremely popular destination with several panoramic restaurants and overlooks.
 As a result the area around Kleine Scheidegg, including the restaurants, souvenir shops and bathrooms, are often crowded with hordes of tourists.